 Today, the beloved canine is part of a fund-raising campaign for Cambria County Crime Stoppers and the Bottle Works Ethnic Arts Center.
 Fiberglass reproductions are purchased by area businesses and organizations, artistically rendered, and placed on display.

-Two Morley’s Dogs are located at the Convention and Visitors Bureau headquarters at 416 Main St., downtown Johnstown; one represents the area’s tourism attractions, and the other, is the “Thunder Dog” representing Johnstown’s annual motorcycle rally, Thunder in the Valley®.
+Two Morley’s Dogs are located at the Visit Johnstown headquarters at 416 Main St., downtown Johnstown; one represents the area’s tourism attractions, and the other, is the “Thunder Dog” representing Johnstown’s annual motorcycle rally, Thunder in the Valley®.

 An exact replica of the original Morley’s Dog is located in a City of Johnstown’s park, across from City Hall.
 Other dogs have been completed and future plans call for a map to show their locations.